Joshua Kimmich: Outside football

 Kimmich launched an online initiative "We Kick Corona" with his Bayern Munich teammate Leon Goretzka, to help charitable, social or medical institutions during the COVID-19 pandemic.
-Despite his early support for that initiative, he has remained unvaccinated against COVID.
-His unvaccinated status caused him to miss important matches for both the German national team and Bayern.
+Despite his early support for that initiative, he remained unvaccinated against COVID.
+His unvaccinated status caused him to miss important matches for both the Germany national team and Bayern.
 After testing positive for COVID in November 2021 and reportedly experiencing multiple side effects including decreased lung capacity, Kimmich publicly stated that he regretted his hesitancy and stated he would be receiving the vaccination.

-In March 2023, he featured in German crime series Tatort.
+In March 2023, he featured in the German crime series Tatort.